gahan-corporation/wyatt/docs/cla/corporate/onestein.md

 Netherlands, 2016-02-18

-Onestein BV agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+Onestein BV agrees to the terms of the Gerp Corporate Contributor License Agreement v1.0.

 We declare that we are authorized and able to make this agreement and sign